There’s no doubt that porcelain veneers can make your smile look great, but sometimes this great appearance comes at a cost: they smell terrible.

 If not properly controlled, oral bacteria can infect your gums around your teeth.
 This may be associated with poor oral hygiene, but some people are at an elevated risk because of genetic factors or health status (diabetics, for example, have a high risk of gum disease).

 Look for red and inflamed gums around your teeth, including those with the porcelain veneers.
+Gums that are tender or bleed when you brush also indicate gum disease as a possible cause.
 Gum disease can lead to receding gums and is the most common cause of tooth loss, so it’s important to get it treated.

 Poorly Fitted Porcelain Veneers